filippob/sponge_metagenomics/README.md

   1. nf-core/taxprofiler [_taxprofiler.slurm.sh](metagenomics/_taxprofiler.slurm.sh) [stub]
   2. [optional] kraken2/bracken [bracken.sh](metagenomics/bracken.sh) [if kraken2 is run alongside other DBs in taxprofiler but bracken is not included]
   3. produce single count table [combine_bracken.sh](metagenomics/combine_bracken.sh) [!! a locally modified version of the script was used: only counts, no relative abundances]
+  4. generate the taxonomy file [taxonomy.sh](metagenomics/taxonomy.sh) [steps to download taxonomy information and collate it into a file]

 ---